wales-group/examples/LJ38/01_Introducing_GMIN/README.md

 examining the difference in the **gnuplot** plot as before.

 You can simply re-run GMIN as above once you have made a change as the output files will be overwritten.

+By changing these parameters, it is possible to use **GMIN** for more than just finding the global minimum.
+For example, with a high `TEMPERATUEE` and `SAVE` we can harvest high energy minima that can then be used to seed molecular dynamics runs, or serve as starting points for calculating the mean first encounter time
+(MFET) when random coordinates are not suitable.
 <img src="progress_eg.png" width="100%", height="100%">